Queensland's new Zero Emission Vehicle Strategy

 The Zero Emission Vehicle Action Plan 2022-2024 details the key initiatives and actions that continue to shift Queenslanders to zero emission vehicles while enjoying the benefits of an integrated energy and transport system.
 This includes a focus on alternative fuels, new and emerging technologies as well as zero emission technologies, and vehicle modes.

-It sets out initiatives we will progress over the next 2 years to increase zero emission vehicle uptake across Queensland communities, businesses, and government fleets.
+It sets out initiatives we will progress between 2022 and 2024 to increase zero emission vehicle uptake across Queensland households, communities, businesses, and government fleets.

 Replacing internal combustion engine vehicles with zero emission vehicles reduces greenhouse gas emissions, improves urban air quality, and health, while supporting industry and the energy sector to create more sustainable jobs across growing sectors, such as the renewables industry.